axieinfinity/ronin-documentation/docs/basics/nodes.md

   * Non-validator node
   * Validator node
   * Archive node
-* Bridge operator node
+* Bridge node

 The following section describes each type in detail.

 ## What is a Ronin node?

-The Ronin node ([GitHub](https://github.com/axieinfinity/ronin)) is the building block of the Ronin network infrastructure.
+A Ronin node ([GitHub](https://github.com/axieinfinity/ronin)) is the building block of the Ronin network infrastructure.
 Nodes connect together to conduct consensus on transactions, maintain the ledger, and provide other useful functions.

 The Ronin node can be configured in three different ways depending on the purpose: